School of Education

 For more information, please visit Scholarships.

-In addition to classrooms located on the Alva campus, Northwestern’s Agriculture program currently has a working University Farm, located approximately 6 miles south and 2.25 miles west of the city of Alva.
+In addition to classrooms located on the Alva campus, Northwestern’s Agriculture program currently has a working University Farm, located approximately 8 miles southwest of the city of Alva.
 The 320-acre farm consists of both tillable wheat ground and mixed-grass prairie.
-Improved buildings located at the farm consist of a classroom facility, a 16-crate swine farrowing barn, a pole-type hay barn, two enclosed metal barns, and a small set of cattle working facilities.
+Improved buildings include a 16-crate swine farrowing barn, hay & equipment barns, cattle working facilities, classrooms, and the Wisdom Family Agriculture Education Building.